morganbenavidez/COP4020_Alternative_Language_NIM/README.md

 ## Why Nim?

-I picked Nim for its excellent support for complex data processing tasks and its compatibility with C, C++ and JavaScript, which allows for flexible integration with various systems.
-Nim also provides clean syntax and advanced metaprogramming features, helping simplify code for data manipulation.
+I picked Nim due to its compatibility with C, C++ and JavaScript, which allows for flexible integration with various systems.
+Nim also provides clean syntax which helps simplify code.
+The idea that I could use one semi-pythonic language that can be converted into 3 other ones intrigued me.
+That was the main reason I chose this language.

 ## Nim Features in Action